dasdachs/wd-1-scraping-exercise/README.md

    - (BONUS) do the same analysis for multiple results aka. pagination
    - (BONUS) do the same analysis for filters, e.g. newest first

-   Write the answers to a pices of paper or a text file.
+   Write the answers to paper or a text file.

 2. Open `src/scaper.py` and finish the functions